MontiCore/montiarc/README.md

 models to some general-purpose language.
 Currently, available are the MontiArc to Java (MA2Java) and the CD to Java (CD2Pojo, Pojo for Plain Old Java) generators.

-The `application` folder contains some example applications.
+The `applications` folder contains some example applications.
 Each of them should contain a `build/generated-sources` subdirectory after building their respective project.